Stacking transmission spectra of different exoplanets: Slant optical depth: isothermal, constant gravity atmosphere

 Without loss of generality, we make write the cross-sections as explicit functions of number density such that $\sigma_{\nu,i}(r)=\sigma_{\nu,i}(n/n_0)$, and defining abundance ratios $X_i=n_i/n$ we find:

 where $\alpha$ is the extinction cross-section of each species for a given gas composition.
-Now, since transmission spectroscopy is only sensitive to a few scale heights, and the absorption co-efficient is unlikely to be rapidly varying with altitude, we may locally approximate:
+Now, since transmission spectroscopy is only sensitive to a few scale heights, and the extinction cross-section is unlikely to be rapidly varying with altitude, we may locally approximate:

-where, due to the assumption that the absorption co-efficient is not rapidly varying $l_i$ is approximately constant.
+where, due to the assumption that the extinction cross-section is not rapidly varying $l_i$ is approximately constant.
 Under this assumption, the slant optical depth can now be analytically approximated:

 making the standard slant path approximation $r-b\approx x^2/2b$, we find:

 where $\sigma_\nu$ is the gas' total extinction cross-section and $l_i=0$ is the the well known constant cross-section with altitude result.
 Now, at a given frequency is likely that a single line of a single species dominates the optical depth, such that the optical depth maybe approximated as: